Learjet 25: Fire detection

 Two spherical fire extinguisher containers can discharge their contents to either engine.
 A check valve prevents reverse flow between the containers.
 Monobromotrifluoromethane (CF3BR) is used as extinguishing agent.
 Two disc-type indicators are flush mounted under the left engine.
 If the yellow disc is ruptured, either or both containers have been discharged into the engine nacelle.
 If the red disc is ruptured, either or both the containers have been discharged overboard as a result of an overheat condition causing excessive pressure within the containers.

 Drag chute

 A drag chute is fitted as optional equipment on some Learjet 25 aircraft.
-The chute offers an addition safety margin, since it can significantly reduce the stopping distance.
+The chute offers an additional safety margin, since it can significantly reduce the stopping distance.
 The drag chute is attached to the aircraft with a lanyard system that releases it from the aircraft should an inadvertent deployment be made while airborne.
 The lanyard is attached to the aircraft at the forward end of the tailcone access door opening.
 This point is near the aircraft centre of gravity and minimizes weathervaning when the chute is deployed under crosswind conditions.
 The drag chute has been deployed in a crosswind of up to 20 knots under actual test conditions.